 Pupils at Rigby Hall School are set clear boundaries and are taught about school expectations.
-A child's special educational needs are considered when a decision is made to apply any particular sanction or strategy.
-All teaching staff receive training on behaviour management and are able to refer concerns to a senior member of staff for additional support when required.
+A child's Special Educational Needs or ACEs (Adverse Childhood Experiences) are considered when a decision is made to apply any particular sanction or strategy.
+All teaching staff receive training on behaviour management, ACEs, Trauma Informed Schools (TIS) and are able to refer concerns to a senior member of staff for additional support when required.
 Class teachers know their pupils well and are able to spot where disruptive or unusual behaviour may have a root cause that needs addressing.
 School and class rules are discussed with pupils and displayed in classrooms in child friendly language.
 Sanctions and strategies are used consistently but personalised to help specific pupils learn how to behave more co-operatively.

-Support for those children not managing within their own classroom environement could include visiting and using The Hub.
+Support for those children not managing within their own classroom environment could include visiting and using The Hub.
 The Hub is a classroom within the main school building for children who may need a short break out of the classroom environment for different reasons such as regulation, calm, quiet, chance to talk or reflect (see 1.9 for further information on The Hub).